ARTbio/startbio/docs/AnalyseGenomes_2024/deploy-galaxy-server.md

 :warning: Although the installation log in your terminal may seem to stop for several minutes (because of long internal steps), it is only when the following lines show up that the Galaxy Installation is finished.
+Keep cool :sunglasses: and remember that the full deployment lasts for ~50 mins.

 ??? info "Last lines of install_log.txt"